Consumer-Driven Contract Testing with Pact

 With Pact, we catch breaking changes at build time.
 If the backend developer renames title to documentTitle, the Provider Verification step fails immediately, well before deployment.

-- After verification, run Microservices Stress Testing to ensure performance.
+- After verification, run Microservices Stress Testing to ensure performance under load.

 - Learn how we optimize the deployment in Optimizing Kubernetes Images.